Postbus: Switzerland

 In Switzerland, the postbus system is known as Postauto in German, Car postal in French and Autopostale in Italian.
 Although the combination of mail and passenger transportation had been self-evident in the past, the needs of each diverged towards the end of the twentieth century, when the conveyance of parcels was progressively separated from public transportation.
 This was also so on private bus and rail lines.
 This division became official with the conversion of Swiss PostBus Ltd into an independent subsidiary of the Swiss Post.
 The company operates 869 bus lines with 2,193 buses in Switzerland, transporting over 140 million passengers annually on its 11,869 km long network.

 United Kingdom

 In the United Kingdom postbus services by Royal Mail began in 1967 to replace rapidly declining local bus and rail services in rural areas and provide a community service.
 In 2006 more than 200 services were operated by Royal Mail, often only once or twice a day but in some areas the only form of public transport available.
 Key areas included the Yorkshire Dales and South West Scotland.

 In April 2009 the Royal Mail ended its postbus services in much of the Scottish Highlands and Islands region.
 Five "unprofitable" routes were cancelled.
 The move proved very unpopular with campaigners.
 Discussions between the Highland Council and Royal Mail broke down.
 The services were subsequently replaced by a service operated by the Stagecoach Group.

-After March 2016 only one postbus remained in the United Kingdom, route 134 from Tongue to Lairg in the Scottish Highlands and this last ran on 19 August 2017.
+In August 2017 Royal Mail ran its last Tongue to Lairg postbus.